Selling a House with Tenants in California - Easy Process for Landlords

 What to do if a tenant refuses to leave when a house is sold in California?

-If you’re planning on selling an investment property with tenants, you’re bound by California’s strict laws, but you also want to proceed ethically.
+If you're planning on selling an investment property, you're bound by California's strict laws, but you also want to proceed ethically.
+Your tenants have a right, after all, and are facing considerable stress of their own.

 Keeping your renters informed of your intention to sell is the right thing to do.
-To begin, it helps to bolster the trust you’ve built between you.
-In turn, this helps ensure your tenants continue taking excellent care of your property throughout the process.
+To begin, it helps to bolster the trust you've built between you.

-If it’s time to tell your tenants that you plan on selling, keep all the following in mind:
+In turn, this helps ensure your tenants continue taking excellent care of and don't make the property a mess throughout the process.
+If it's time to tell your tenants that you plan on selling, keep all the following in mind:

 • Consider telling your tenants in person, as a means of preparing them for written notice.